Karthigai Deepam Festival 2024 at Arunachaleswarar Temple: A Glorious Celebration

 By Train:

-Tiruvannamalai has its own railway station with good connectivity to major cities like Chennai, Bangalore, and other parts of Tamil Nadu.
+Tiruvannamalai has a railway station with good connectivity to major cities like Chennai, Bangalore, and other parts of Tamil Nadu.
 Regular trains run to Tiruvannamalai from Chennai.

 By Road: